ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 # Implications for Consumers

-Why consumers benefit and how they can protect themselves in the case of insurance and other areas where trust will rely less on institutions and ability to take control of their assets, agreements, etc. and also purchase and use them in more informed fashions, making the entire ecosystem of the aforementioned entities more efficient.
+Why consumers benefit and how they can protect themselves in the case of insurance and other areas where trust will rely less on institutions, depends on how consumers are educated about leveraging blockchain technology.
+The ability for consumers to take control of their assets, agreements, etc. and also purchase and use them in more informed fashion makes the entire ecosystem of the aforementioned entities more efficient.